 Getting there: Heysel Metro

 Next door to the Atomium is Bruparck, a 25 hectare leisure park of several amusements and attractions.
-This includes a 27 cinema complex called Kinepolis, an all-round Imax screen, a planetarium and a water park called L’Oceade plus a clutch of eateries in ‘The Village’.
+This includes a 27 cinema complex called Kinepolis, an all-around Imax screen, a planetarium and a water park called L’Oceade plus a clutch of eateries in ‘The Village’.

-Pride of place though goes to the a display of some of the most famous and symbolic buildings of the countries of the European Union at 1/25th of the original size.
+Pride of place though goes to the display of some of the most famous and symbolic buildings of the countries of the European Union at 1/25th of the original size.
 You will see gondolas, a TGV train on its way to Paris even hear the unmistakable chimes of Big Ben.

 Address: Boulevard du Centenaire, Laeken